steviegt6/ror2/README.md

   - Void.Build can automatically detect game installations and reference the applicable assemblies as necessary.
   - This handles boilerplate referencing, and does not pull from the BepinEx NuGet repository.
-Unfortunately, these assemblies do not come with publicized members.
-This is a TODO.
+Assemblies can be fully publicized.
   - MonoMod HookGen assemblies are not generated either.
 This is a TODO.
 - Built-in detection for building and running mods in-game.
   - The output directory is automatically inferred, meaning you can build your